mbedini/Reproducible-workflow_HCP-MEG/tutorial.md

 $ curl "https://awscli.amazonaws.com/awscli-exe-linux-x86_64.zip" -o "awscliv2.zip"
 ```

-## 1. Obtain the AWS HCP CREDENTIALS and validate your account (you will only be asked once on your local machine from the CLI)
+## 1. Obtain the AWS HCP credentials and validate your account (you will only be asked once on your local machine from the CLI)

 ```sh
 $ aws configure